-The Circular Economy Academy is a free mentoring and support programme that assists social enterprises and community organisations in any part of Ireland to move their activities towards sustainability and embrace the circular economy.
+The Circular Economy Academy is a free mentoring and support programme run by the Rediscovery Centre, the National Centre for the Circular Economy.
+It assists social enterprises and community organisations in any part of Ireland to move their activities towards sustainability and embrace the circular economy.

 The circular economy model is a perfect fit for Irish social enterprises and community organisations looking to establish a new project or expand operations whilst supporting climate action and environmental protection.
 It enables products to stay in circulation for longer through reuse, repair and innovation and prevents the creation of waste.